huyingjie/notebook/source/neuroscience/depression.md

 => produce dopamine
 => make life more enjoyable

-* Just 15 minites of biking is sufficient to increase activity in circuits responsible for emotional control and to raise levels of the neurotransmitter serotonin.
+* Just 15 minutes of biking is sufficient to increase activity in circuits responsible for emotional control and to raise levels of the neurotransmitter serotonin.

   Fumoto, M., Oshima, T., et al. (2010).
 Ventral prefrontal cortex and serotonergic system activation during pedaling exercise induces neg- ative mood improvement and increased alpha band in EEG.
-Behavioural Brain Research, 213(1): 1–9.
+Behavioral Brain Research, 213(1): 1–9.

 ## Sunshine